-Tiger Woods is losing world ranking points by the day, creating some uncertainty for his schedule.
-However, there are some questions out there about how long Woods is exempt in the majors, World Golf Championships and The Players.
+Tiger Woods is coming back at the 2017 Hero World Challenge, and there's some uncertainty for his schedule.
+There are some questions out there about Tiger Woods' PGA Tour exemption, as well how long Woods is exempt in the majors, World Golf Championships and The Players.
 We wanted to clear up those questions.

 Can Tiger Woods lose his PGA Tour Card?